darkelm/design-blog/docs/DECISIONS.md

 **Context:** Needed a workhorse font with excellent legibility, broad language support, and enough weights for typographic hierarchy.

-**Rationale:** Inter is highly readable at all sizes, has extensive weights (100-900), includes tabular figures for data, and has excellent legibility across contexts.
+**Rationale:** Inter is highly readable at all sizes, has extensive weights (100-900), includes tabular figures for data, and has excellent healthcare/clinical legibility.
 It's also well-supported for performance via Google Fonts or self-hosting.

 **Alternatives rejected:**
 - Söhne: Beautiful, but licensing complexity and cost for a blog